THE POOR FACE THE JUSTICE SYSTEM ALONE

 Our legal system is built on the premise that you have a lawyer.
 People accused of a crime are entitled to one, no matter whether they can afford it.
 But there's no guarantee when it comes to civil disputes—like evictions and child custody cases—even though basic survival can be at stake.

-Many challenges faced by low-income and homeless New Yorkers are actually legal in nature and can be fought with an attorney.
+Many challenges faced by low-income and homeless New Yorkers are actually legal in nature and can be helped with advice from an attorney.
 Unaddressed, the challenges remain barriers to success, even when basic needs are met by other excellent service providers.

 Consequences of Criminal Charges